dis-data-modeling-2020/slides/README.md

 * [Python CSV and JSON](assignment2.md#exercise-2) (5+6 points and max 5 bonus points)
 * [Web Scraping the Wikipedia](assignment2.md#exercise-2) (10 points)

+The results of assignment 2 are online!
+[Common mistakes and the final scores](results2.md) are available.

 ## Syllabus

 The following syllabus is an overview on the topics I plan to cover in this semester.
 Due to the Corona Crisis all these topics are not fixed.
 Stay tuned!